Getting Closer to God

 •• A suggestion from this verse — try a three-times-daily prayer schedule.

-- (1) Tape a note on the bathroom mirror to pray first thing in the morning.
+- (1) Tape a note on the bathroom mirror to make morning prayer a priority, the first thing you do, if even briefly.

 (2) Put a note on your bedside end table to pray last thing at night.